 Dr Margarida Sardo

-Margarida is a Research Fellow in the Science Communication Unit.
-She is currently developing ideas for collaborative projects with academic and research staff in the Faculty of Environment and Technology.
+She develops engagement and communication projects while working in collaborative projects with academic and research staff in the Faculty of Environment and Technology.

-Research, Practice and Projects
+Research, practice and projects

-Since joining the Science Communication Unit Margarida has worked as a researcher on a number of projects running within the Unit such as evaluating the Connected Communities Public Dialogue Activity, Negotiated Boundaries (funded by the British Academy) and Generic Venues (funded by the FCT, Portugal).
+Since joining the Science Communication Unit, Margarida has worked as a researcher on a number of projects such as INSPIRE; UPSTREAM; the evaluation the Wellcome Trust strand at the Latitude Festival, Connected Communities Public Dialogue Activity, Negotiated Boundaries (funded by the British Academy) and Generic Venues (funded by the FCT, Portugal).

 Publication, Dissemination and Impact

-Most of her publications are available from the UWE Research Repository; see Margarida’s UWE staff profile for details.
+Most of her publications are available from the UWE Research Repository; see Margarida’s staff profile for details.

-UWE Staff Profile: Margarida Sardo
+Staff profile: Margarida Sardo

-telephone: +44(0)117 32 83517
+Telephone: +44(0)117 32 83517

-social media: LinkedIn
+Social media: LinkedIn